 Sounds of the Mountains history dates back to 2001 when the Tumut Shire Youth Council made a request for a community based radio station.
 After the possibility of a station was confirmed, the Montreal Community Theatre ‘Radio Steering Committee’ was formed.

-At this time David Eisenhauer joined the steering committee to coordinate the building, engineering and general compliance-based and local community-based implementation of the broadcasting services licence.
+At this time Dave Eisenhauer joined the steering committee to coordinate the building, engineering and general compliance-based and local community-based implementation of the broadcasting services licence.

 A Temporary Community Broadcasting Licence was granted, Sounds of the Mountains station and studio complex was completed, and then began full time transmission on the 3rd of August 2003.
 A permanent broadcast licence application was submitted in June 2004 less than 10 months after the commencement of the stations operation.